iqm-finland/qiskit-on-iqm/docs/user_guide.rst

 ~~~~~~~~~~~~~~~~~~

 The :class:`.IQMBackend` instance we created above provides all the standard backend functionality that one expects from a
 backend in Qiskit.
-For this example, I am connected to an IQM backend that features a 5-qubit chip with star-like
+For this example, I am connected to an IQMBackend that features a 5-qubit chip with star-like
 connectivity:

 ::